mozhenling/doge-erm/README.md

-# Domain Generalization of ERM
+# Domain Generalization Success and Failure of ERM

 The repository contains the experiment implementations of the paper entitled _" When Empirical Risk Minimization Fails or Succeeds at Domain